zchking/docs/pages/katalon-studio/docs/test-listeners-test-hooks.md

 ---
 > Available since Katalon Studio v[5.2](/display/KD/Version+5.2)

-Test Listeners is a new feature of Katalon Studio introduced since version 5.2.
+_Test Listeners_ is a new feature of Katalon Studio introduced since version 5.2.
 It is a great and flexible way to help you extend your current testing flows.
-In simple term, Test Listeners are test steps that created based on your own criterias and will be executed when the condition is matched.
-The follwing guide contains all useful information to get you started with Test Listeners.
+In simple term, _Test Listeners_ are test steps that created based on your own criterias and will be executed when the condition is matched.
+The follwing guide contains all useful information to get you started with _Test Listeners_.

 Manage Test Listeners
 ---------------------